ericoporto/ags-manual-wiki/Settingupthegame.md

 **Rooms**

 -   **Default mask resolution** - sets default value for MaskResolution property which will be applied for each new room in your game.
 Mask resolution defines the factor between room masks' sizes and room background size.
-Common is 1:1, but you can choose other options for less precise masks, which may reduce data size and slightly improve perfomance in high-resolution games.
+Common is 1:1, but you can choose other options for less precise masks, which may reduce data size and slightly improve performance in high-resolution games.

 **Saved Games**